 - They would eat insects like grasshoppers if they accidentally fall in the water.

-The next piece of equipment to consider is the reel.
+The next piece of equipment to consider is a trout spinning reel.
 For lake trout fishing, the reel should neither be too large nor too small.

 You also need to select a suitable line.
 For lake trout fishing, a 150-meter line is enough.
 We advise beginners to go for pre-rigged lines.

-Using a depth finder can help you avoid wasting time and effort in a wrong location and lets you enjoy a fruitful day instead of going empty-handed back home.
+Using a depth finder can help you avoid wasting time and effort in the wrong location.
+It lets you enjoy a fruitful day instead of going empty-handed back home.

 We advise beginners to either jig or troll while fishing for lake trout.